Kids Vision and Learning

 WHAT COULD BE WRONG?

 A lot of the more common visual anomalies often go undetected for extended periods of time.
 Many of them may not even be picked up in visual screenings.
+Tha'ts why it is so important to have your child have a pediatric eye examination at least by age three.

 Literally, with hyperopia, a child can see very clearly only at distance.
 However, because of their young age, most children can overcome their farsightedness and still read, although with a tremendous amount of strain.
 Red, watery eyes; pinpoint pupils, and poor reading skills are often associated with hyperopia.
 Unless the condition is moderately severe, it usually goes undetected in screenings.
 This can be the root of poor school performance.